Creating a website from scratch can be daunting, especially without any design or coding knowledge.

 Website Templates vs Custom Web Design

-The decision between using a website template or opting for a custom design often comes down to your specific needs, budget, and timeline.
+The decision between using a website template or opting for a custom design often comes down to your specific needs, budget and timeline.

-Website templates are an excellent choice for those who need to launch a website quickly and at a lower cost.
 They are also ideal for those who do not have extensive web design knowledge but still want to maintain control over the design process.

 On the other hand, a custom website design offers a unique look and feel that is tailored specifically to your brand.
-Custom designs are often more flexible than templates and can better accommodate specific functionalities and design elements.

 What is a website template?